-NOTES TO THE SCHEDULE OF EXPENDITURES OF FEDERAL AWARDS
+NOTES TO SCHEDULE OF EXPENDITURES OF FEDERAL AWARDS

-Basis of Presentation - The accompanying Schedule of Expenditures of Federal Awards (the "Schedule") includes the federal award activity of Fountain Lake School District No.18 (District) under programs of the federal government for the year ended June 30, 2023.
+Basis of Presentation - The above Schedule of Expenditures of Federal Awards (the "Schedule") includes the federal grant activity of the Batesville School District #1 (District) under programs of the federal government for the year ended June 30, 2023.
 The information in this Schedule is presented in accordance with the requirements of Title 2 U.S. Code of Federal Regulations (CFR) Part 200, Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards (Uniform Guidance).
 Because the Schedule presents only a selected portion of the operations of the District, it is not intended to and does not present the financial position or changes in financial position of the District.